hmcs10/DSA-Cheat-Sheet/binary-search.md

         long long totalH = 0;
         int n = piles.size();
         //find total hours
-        for (int i = 0; i < n; i++) {
+        // Don't use loop to find the hours, instead you can use division in O(1) tc. for (int i = 0; i < n; i++) {
             totalH += ceil((double)(piles[i]) / (double)(hourly));
         }